rhysseddon/Vision-Furniture-MS4-Project/README.md

 item.
 - An edit and delete link will display for superusers, edit link will take the superuser to the edit product page and delete will remove the item.
+- At the bottom right a return to top button will be fixed.

 <details>
 <summary>Products (Click for image)</summary>